6 Benefits Of Leasing A Car Through Business

 Offering professional and desirable company cars can also work as a great incentive for employees.
 This can help to encourage existing staff to work harder as well as help draw in new hires.

 It’s also important to note, that while employees do have to contribute to BIK (Benefit in Kind) tax for a company car, it’s still likely to be a lot less than what they would be otherwise paying for their own vehicle.
 You can also choose a car which has low g/km of CO2 emissions, which is what the rates are heavily based on, to make BIK tax even cheaper.

-For more information on company cars and BIK tax, check out our guide that answers: how does company car tax work?
+For more information on company cars and BIK tax, check out our complete guide on company car tax.

 Affordable company cars